Dharmapada (person): Legend

 According to history, the king Langula Narasingha Deva I of the Eastern Ganga Dynasty decided to build a massive temple at Konark.
 The temple was to be in the shape of the Sun god, Surya riding in his chariot.
 1,200 craftsmen were recruited to construct the temple, led by one named Bishu Maharana and the project was to take twelve years.

 As the end of the twelve years approached, Dharmapada, the son of Bishu Maharana, now 12 years of age, went to visit his father.
 Upon arrival, he found his father distressed; the crown on the Sun temple's top had yet to be completed and the king had threatened to execute all 1,200 craftsmen if they did not finish it by morning.
-Although the task seemed impossible, Dharmapada decided to single-handedly completed it.
+Although the task seemed impossible, Dharmapada decided to single-handedly complete it.

 A debate then took place among the craftsmen.
 Fearing for their own lives if it became known that a child had completed the work instead of them, they demanded that Dharmapada be killed, a suggestion his father strenuously resisted.
 At last, to settle this debate, Dharmapada jumped from the crown he had completed, killing himself and ensuring the safety of the craftsmen.